-Therefore, we integrate a social-emotional component into all lesson plans because young children who have strong social and emotional development are more likely to have good academic performance in future schooling.
+Therefore, we integrate a social-emotional component into our monthly lesson plans because young children who have strong social and emotional development are more likely to have good academic performance in future schooling.

-In Sunflower Russian Immersion Learning center we teach our children kindness and high expectations - how to play together and how to share, how to solve problems and resolve conflicts, and how to praise each other's good work or good actions.
+In Sunflower Bilingual Learning center we model and teach our children kindness and high expectations - how to play together and how to share, how to solve problems and resolve conflicts, and how to praise each other's good work or good actions.

 Physical development refers to a child’s gross and fine motor skills.
 To increase strength, muscle control and coordination, the child requires adequate nutrition and fitness levels.

-Sunlower Russian Daycare uses Mother Goose Time curriculum, which actively engages a child’s mind and body through multidisciplinary activities that invite children to touch, climb, crawl, and manipulate objects and ideas.
+Sunflower Bilingual Daycare uses ELM (Early Learning Matters) curriculum, which actively engages a child’s mind and body through multidisciplinary activities that invite children to throw, catch, jump, hop, crawl, and manipulate objects.

 RUSSIAN as a Second or Foreign Language